Frequently Asked Questions

 Yes, you can declare a gender preference.

 However, there is no guarantee that a child will be born a particular sex, unless determined by amniocentesis, which is considered an invasive surgical procedure, and never performed merely for gender determination.
+DNA gender-testing is available.

 Ultrasound impressions are not definitive.